Ready for a quick, humbling true story about life?

 She rolls over and kisses her husband on the cheek and ruffles his hair until his eyelids begin to flutter.
 He opens his eyes and looks at her, totally confused.
 There’s a spark in her eyes he hasn’t seen in a long while—a spark that he thought had died with her youth on the day of the accident.
 “I love you so much,” she says.
 “I’ve missed you,” he replies softly as he kisses her lips.
-“Happy New Year, and welcome back.”
+“Welcome back.”

 Our Stories . . .
 After a Hard Year

 The woman in the story above is a close friend.
 Her name is Wendy, and I’m happy to say she’s alive and well, and not nearly as “old” as she once was.
-With that said, however, Angel and I know many beautiful souls just like her who are still desperately struggling in these final moments of 2020.
+With that said, however, Angel and I know many beautiful souls just like her who are still desperately struggling in these final weeks of 2022.
 We’ve been speaking with them every single day.

 Through a decade of coaching sessions, course trainings, heartfelt conversations, and live annual seminars, Angel and I have learned a lot about the human condition and the stories we hold on to and recite to ourselves.
 And, for so many of us, the end of the year is when it all comes to a head.
 We spend the final days of the year off from work and school, reflecting on the state of our lives.
 It’s not all bad of course, but even when times are generally good our minds have a tendency to drift back to (perhaps less intense) personal versions of Wendy’s accident on that dark mountain highway.

 And Angel and I are no different.
-To say the least, 2020 hasn’t been the easiest year to reflect on.
+To say the least, the past couple years haven’t been the easiest years to reflect on.
 Certain recent memories are painstaking to process.

 Keeping things in perspective.
 We proactively feed ourselves the right reminders—our year-end mantras—to ease our aching minds and redirect our energy effectively.
 We challenge you to remind yourself, too . . .